manicinc/magiclogger/README.md

 ## 🚀 Universal Color Logging Standard

-**MagicLogger** is more than a TypeScript logger, it's a **universal color logging standard** that preserves styled text across any language, transport, or platform.
+**MagicLogger** is a TypeScript logger built on a [universal color logging standard](./docs/magic-schema.md) that preserves styled text across any language, transport, or platform.

 Traditional prod environments suppress / strip styling / pretty print in logs, dropping presumed unnecessary bundling and load.

-Using this library generally means you're making different assumptions:
+Using this library generally means you're okay with these assumptions:

-  - Storage is cheap, and a little extra kb in many web apps makes little difference (if you don't care about an image being 1.1 vs 1.0 mb this likely applies)
+  - Storage is cheap, some extra kb in many web apps makes little difference (if you don't care about an image being 1.1 vs 1.0 mb this likely applies)
-  - Some logs sent in production will require human reading frequently
+  - Some logs sent in production will require human review consistently
-  - When you analyze logs at a high-level you want to have an exceptional visually appealing experience
+  - When you analyze logs at a high-level you want to have a visually appealing experience

 Those most interested in using this might be small teams without enterprise logging, managing many services where a dashboard that shows aggregated streams beautifully will probably be rewarding.